kjrichardson/AcumaticaUserUtilities/README.md

 ## Dependencies

-- **Acumatica ERP Framework**: This project is built as an extension for Acumatica ERP.
+- **Acumatica ERP 2025r1**: This project is built as an extension for Acumatica ERP 2025r1.
 - **.NET Framework 4.8**: Ensure your environment supports this version.

 ## Contributing